- Allergic Living - http://allergicliving.com -

 • Move composters far from the house.

-• Cut back trees and shrubs that impinge on the house – shady homes dry out more slowly, giving mould a chance to flourish.
+• Cut back trees and shrubs that impinge on the house – shady homes dry out more slowly, giving mold a chance to flourish.

 • Clean up debris, including wood piles, grass clippings or building materials, which can harbour allergens.

-• Run a dehumidifier in the basement – keep humidity levels below 50 per cent to avoid mould growth.
+• Run a dehumidifier in the basement – keep humidity levels below 50 per cent to avoid mold growth.

 • Say goodbye to damp boxes of mementos and clothing.